 Our huts, whilst always keeping faithful to the classic proportions, have incorporated bathrooms, data cabling, saunas, offices, information centres, kitchens - a huge range of modern conveniences.

 The Plankbridge shepherd’s hut reflects many years of experience, research and a close affection for our rural heritage.
-Shepherd’s huts were originally made by Victorian foundries and blacksmith’s forges, and at Plankbridge we have copies of original Victorian shepherd’s hut blueprints from a local Dorchester firm called Lott and Walne.
+Shepherd’s huts were originally made by Victorian agricultural engineers and blacksmith’s forges, and at Plankbridge we have copies of original Victorian shepherd’s hut blueprints from a local Dorchester firm called Lott and Walne.

 We often enjoy restoring original huts, and have found the restoration process to be the only way to truly excel at the hutmaking craft.